-• Operate a business, (unless the business is a family daycare home that serves six (6) or fewer children, in which case the resident agrees to notify the PHA in writing thirty (30) days prior to commencement of the operation of the family daycare home).
-When the resident wishes to operate a family daycare home which serves (7) or more children, the resident must obtain the PHA's prior permission.
-Where the PHA's permission to operate a business is required, the PHA's permission may be revocable at any time.
+- Operate a business, (unless the business is a home daycare that serves six (6) or fewer children, in which case the resident agrees to notify the PHA in writing thirty (30) days prior to commencement of the operation of the home daycare).
+When the resident wishes to operate a home daycare which serves (7) or more children, the resident must obtain the PHA's prior permission.
+Where the PHA's permission to operate a business is required, the PHA's permission may be revocable at any time. - Dismantle, change or remove any part of the PHA owned appliances, fixtures or equipment, - Paint or install wallpaper or contact paper in the unit, - Attach awnings or window and door security bars, - Attach or place any fixtures, signs, or fences on the building(s), the common areas, or the property grounds, - Attach any shelves, screen doors, or other permanent improvements, - Install or alter carpeting, resurface floors or alter woodwork, - Install washing machines or dryers unless appropriate connections are available in the dwelling unit, - Install any antennas or satellite dishes (see antenna and satellite dish policy), - Install additional or different locks or gates on any doors or windows, - Install alarm(s) or security system(s), - Tamper, destroy, or dismantle any safety devices, such as pull cords, fire extinguishers, or smoke detectors, - Install a window HVAC unit, or - Possess a waterbed or liquid filled-furniture.